When Two Immovable Forces Collide

 Thanks as always to my beta Drea, She simple makes everything better.
 Love ya sweets.

 Edward moved silently through the woods, blending with the darkness.
-His destination was a clearing a hundred yards ahead, where according to his Intel, he would find the target with his latest victim.
+His destination was a clearing a hundred yards ahead, where according to his Intel, he would find his target with its latest victim.

 Something in the air had him changing direction.
 He veered to the right at a fast jog.
 Whatever was out here, its power signature was stronger than anything he had ever come across before.
 Any supernatural creatures in the area were long gone, which meant his target had booked.

 Edward came to an abrupt halt when he found the power source.
 There lying on the forest floor beneath glowing lights lay a small crumpled body.
 He quickly scanned the surrounding area for other intruders.
 No one else was here, except him and the tiny shimmering body.
-Edward searched for signs of life, and caught the shallow rise and fall that showed the 'person' was still breathing.
+Edward searched for signs of life, and caught the shallow rise and fall that showed the person

 Lightening suddenly shot out from the light, felling trees, uprooting soil, before entering the still unconscious body.
 It lifted it into the air, holding it there supine as an offering to the elements.
 Long golden hair fanned out into the current-filled air, giving the first sign as to the body's sex.